 Break the Problem Into Manageable Pieces

-The credit score is a number that measures your ability to repay debts.
-It is calculated based on your debt repayment history, the length of time you have had open lines of credit, and the types of accounts you have open.
-A high credit score means that you are well-managed with low risk for creditors; conversely a low credit score can indicate an increased risk for creditors and possible higher interest rates or even denial of some loan requests.
+The credit score is a figure gauging your debt-repayment capacity.
+It is computed using your debt history, open line of credit length of time, and account types you have open.
+A high credit score indicates that you are well-managed with little risk for creditors; conversely, a poor credit score might suggest an increased risk for creditors and potentially higher interest rates or even refusal of certain loan requests.

 Pick One Debt and Attack It Head On